SP1 Vector

 cd program

-# Builds the SP1 Vector binary using the corresponding Docker tag, output directory and ELF name.
+# Builds the SP1 Vector binary using the corresponding Docker tag and ELF name.

 Now, verify the binaries by confirming the output of vkey matches the vkeys on the contract.
 The vkey program outputs the verification key based on the ELF in /elf.